Naveen757kumar/TaskManagment/README.md

 2. install necessary libraries mentioned in package.json file
 3. cd your_react_app npm start
 4. create firebase configuration using firebase account on google with realtime database
+5. add that configuration in your react app
-5. now application runs properly
+6. now application runs properly